Alexandermay/RepoToolkit/README.md

 9. You should now see a welcome screen with a list of options.

-        ```

-          Welcome to the Repository Toolkit!
-          What would you like to process?
-           1. Proquest Electronic Disertations and Theses.
-           2. Springer Open Access Articles.
-           3. Art and Art History (Trove)
-           4. Faculty Scholarship.
+            1. Faculty Scholarship.
-           5. Student Scholarship.
+            2. Student Scholarship.
-           6. InHouse Digitization files.
+            3. Nutrition School.
+            4. Art and Art History (Trove).
+            5. Springer Open Access Articles.
+            6. Proquest Electronic Disertations and Theses
-           7. Cataloger Subject Analysis.
+            7.
-           8. Exit.
+            8. Exit

-        ```

-10. Test the install by typing "4" at the prompt.
-This will launch the Springer script.
+10. Test the install by typing "1" at the prompt.
+This will launch the Faculty script.

         `Launching the Faculty Scholarship script.`
         `What is the directory you are working with?`